docker-library/docs/mariadb/content.md

 # What is MariaDB?

 MariaDB Server is one of the most popular database servers in the world.
 It’s made by the original developers of MySQL and guaranteed to stay open source.
-Notable users include Wikipedia, DBS Bank and ServiceNow.
+Notable users include Wikipedia, DBS Bank, and ServiceNow.

 The intent is also to maintain high compatibility with MySQL, ensuring a library binary equivalency and exact matching with MySQL APIs and commands.
 MariaDB developers continue to develop new features and improve performance to better serve its users.